-In short, yes, you can have a non-religious funeral.
-Although funerals have traditionally been held at religious establishments or lead by a religious leader, a funeral does not need to have any religious elements or be lead by a religious figure, in fact, anyone can lead a funeral service.
+Many people ask us, "can you have a non-religious funeral?".
+In short, the answer is yes, you can have a non-religious funeral.
+Although funerals have traditionally been held at religious establishments or lead by a religious leader, a funeral does not need to have any religious elements or be lead by a religious figure, anyone can lead a funeral service.

 Arranging a funeral

-If you’re planning ahead for the future, or if a friend or family member has passed away, then choosing the right way for everyone to say goodbye can seem like a simple, one choice affair: Contact a Funeral Director, speak to a local religious leader, then organise a date and time for the funeral at a nearby place of worship.
+If you’re planning ahead for the future, or if a friend or family member has passed away, then arranging a funeral for everyone to say goodbye can seem like a simple, one choice affair: Contact a Funeral Director, speak to a local religious leader, then organise a date and time for the funeral at a nearby place of worship.

-Even though many people in the UK go down this route when the time comes, there are actually a lot of alternatives to the ‘traditional’ religious funeral that is often the go-to when someone dies, even if they weren’t religious.
+Even though many people in the UK go down this route when the time comes, there are actually a lot of alternatives to the ‘traditional’ religious funeral that is often the go-to when someone dies.

 According to the 2011 census, almost 25% of the people surveyed stated they had no religion, showing that there’s a sizeable chunk of the adult population who aren’t religious at all.
-So what are the funeral options if you aren’t religious?
+So what are the non-religious funeral service options?
+Read on to find out.

-One of the biggest questions people ask before they start organising a funeral or looking at the different options is what is legal or best practice when it comes to funeral.
-Do I need to have a religious funeral?
-Can I have a non-religious funeral?
-Do I / does the person who has died need to have attended the place of worship for a funeral to take place there?
+Questions about funeral laws are often the first to crop up when someone starts arranging a funeral.
+Do you need to have a religious funeral?
+Can you have a non-religious funeral?
+Do I / does the person who has died, need to have attended the place of worship for a funeral to take place there?

 The answer here is that funerals in the UK can be very flexible, with some guidelines and rules that vary from establishment to establishment.
-The only law that governs funerals comes from the Births and Deaths Registration Act, which states that the body must be disposed of in the correct way, so there isn’t actually any legal obligation at all to even have a funeral.
-You can read more about whether a funeral is actually the best option in our do you have to have a funeral? article.
+The only law that governs funerals comes from the Births and Deaths Registration Act, which states that the body must be disposed of in the correct way - so there isn’t actually any legal obligation to even have a funeral.
+You can read more about whether a funeral is definitely the best option in our do you have to have a funeral? article.